New Jersey Mansion Tax Guide

 hash-markWho Pays the Mansion Tax In NJ?

-This tax applies to both Class 2 and Class 4A Commercial properties.
+The New Jersey mansion tax applies to both Class 2 and Class 4A Commercial properties.
 This includes residential properties (including single-family homes), office buildings, and most conventional commercial properties.

-When the land is purchased, at the time the deed is recorded, this tax is due to be paid to the county clerk.
+When the land is purchased, at the time the deed is recorded, the mansion tax is due to be paid to the county clerk.
 This can change, however, if the buyer and seller have contractually agreed to shift this responsibility.
 As with any taxes mandated by law, the mansion tax has to be paid.
 Since it's a tax on a voluntary transaction, however, the parties involved have some room to decide the particulars in their contract.

 hash-markExemptions From the NJ Mansion Tax